asynchrony/elastic-search-installer/README.md

 double check the variables at the top of the init script.
 You may need to update some of them.

+If running Debian or Ubuntu:

+    # AS ROOT
+    update-rc.d elasticsearch defaults

 If running GENTOO:

+    # AS ROOT
     rc-update add elasticsearch default

 Otherwise:

+    # AS ROOT
     chkconfig --add elasticsearch

 ### Start Elastic Search

+    # AS ROOT
     /etc/init.d/elasticsearch start
     /etc/init.d/elasticsearch status